OMRIFIJI/curiosity-mars-rover/README.md

 ## Licensing
 Original project didn't have license in it, but it was [mentioned](https://discourse.ros.org/t/the-nasa-curiosity-rover-rosject-is-now-open-source/7635) that it's free to use and modify.
-If you are from Construct and want this repository to be removed contact me via mail please.
+If you are from Construct and want this repository to be removed contact me via email please.